Catallactic/catallactic-site/docs/whitepaper.md

 <LineEstimateTotalCryptoDemandChart/>
 <br/>

 The demand caused by **Real World Utility Demand** is sensitive to the project roadmap, evolution and perception of progress by the community.
 For a CryptoCommodity at the Value Capture Stage, there are 2 sources of real world utility demand: the demand by consumers and the demand by discount cards.
+The Demand by Consumers can be affected by the velocity of circulation problem (section 12.2).
+Having an utility provided from inception will increase interest by consumers in holding the token or converting into card users.

 #### 8.6.5.
 Estimating Circulating Supply